ashishrana160796/analyzing-cooperative-marls/README.md

 `Note:` For large grids we also introduced the directional gradient into our reward scheme to guide agents towards the goal faster.

-`Experiment 3: Comparison with MORS baseline`
+`Experiment 3: Comparison with MORS Baseline`

 `Aim:` We intend to measure the performance improvements specifically achieved by our proposed approach in comparison to the MORS baseline.